juditacs/juditacs.github.io/_drafts/wordcount2.md

 date:   2016-02-26 19:00
 ---

 I started a word counting challenge a few months ago and it received a lot more interest than I expected.
+Yes, I admit that I deliberately made the challenge sound very easy thus more people would participate.

+Currently there are 18 unique solution in 12 languages if you count Python2 and 3 separate languages.
+Over a dozen people contributed, I thank you all.

+This has been an amazing experience for me, and I learnt a few valuable lessons during this competition:

+* I should have made the rules much clearer and much sooner.
+* I should have decided on the test data sooner to avoid having 3-4 leaderboard tables.
+* I ended up adding half of the test cases later than announcing the competition which was necessary but unfair.

+# The final dataset

+I used the Hungarian Wikipedia for the final experiments.
+Each solution was tested on the first 5 million lines and later on the full Hungarian Wikipedia TODO meret, sorok szama

+Most of them performed well on the full dataset except:

+* all Java versions seem to hang for hours and were killed (by me) after a day,
+* the Javascript version runs out of memory (16GB).

+# Can I still contribute?

+Yes, you are welcome to contribute.
+However, I won't update this article with your results.
+If a second wave of great solutions come, I might write a third article.

 | Rank | Experiment | CPU seconds | User time | Maximum memory |